timelystream/timelystream.com/docs/get-started/docker.md

 ---
-title: Get started with QuestDB via Docker
+title: Get started with Blazar via Docker
 sidebar_label: Docker
 description:
-  Guide showing how to use QuestDB with Docker.
+  Guide showing how to use Blazar with Docker.
 This also covers how to import data as well as persistence.
 ---

-QuestDB has images for both Linux/macOS and Windows on [Docker Hub]({@dockerUrl@}).
+Blazar has images for both Linux/macOS and Windows on [Docker Hub]({@dockerUrl@}).

 ## Install Docker